iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 The ``-FederationId 2048`` option assigns the value 2048 as the repositories unique id within the federation.
 The ``-FederateWith file://repo.ior`` option initiates federation with the repository located at the IOR contained within the named file - which was written by the previously started repository.

-Once the repositories have been started and federation has been established (this will be done automatically after the second repository has initialized), the application publisher and subscriber processes can be started and should execute as they did for the previous example in Section :ref:`2.1.7`.
+Once the repositories have been started and federation has been established (this will be done automatically after the second repository has initialized), the application publisher and subscriber processes can be started and should execute as they did for the previous example in Section :ref:`Running the Example`.